 My go-to before races is salmon with quinoa and some veggies.
 I typically go out to eat with my family before race day so that we don’t have to worry about the stress of having to fix dinner and clean up dishes.

-Some other meals you might enjoy are pasta with meat sauce (your typical carb-loading dish), stir fry with meat, rice, and veggies, or a quinoa salad.
+Some other meals you might enjoy are pasta with meat sauce (your typical carb-loading dish), stir fry with tofu, rice, and veggies, or a quinoa salad.
 In other words, your meal should balance complex carbs, protein, and healthy fats.

 While ideally you can get sleep tonight, sometimes it’s hard to sleep with the nerves of race day.
 Make sure that you’ve gotten plenty of sleep the night before so that your body has all of the rest that it needs.